seanehalpin/tinector/README.md

 ## To get started

-In Figma, oprn up the Actions menu `Cmd K` and navigate to `Plugins & Widgets`.
+In Figma, open up the Actions menu `Cmd K` and navigate to `Plugins & Widgets`.

 Scroll down or search for `Import from manifest`.
 This will open up your filepicker.

-Navigate tot he Tinector repository add select the `manifest.json` file from `tinector/public`.
+Navigate to the `Tinector` repository add select the `manifest.json` file from `tinector/public`.

-This adds the `development` version of the plugin for you to use!
+This adds the `development` version of the plugin for you to use.

 ## How to use